elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

-**Feasibility including specification of a baseline** The baselines are NLP models on sentiment analysis tasks, such as SVM or Naive Bayes classifiers, before the introduction of BERT.
+## Feasibility including specification of a baseline

+The baselines are NLP models on sentiment analysis tasks, such as SVM or Naive Bayes classifiers, before the introduction of BERT.

-For details about the baseline and the datasets please consult:
+For details about the baseline and its datasets please consult as well as the model card below: https://huggingface.co/kornosk https://github.com/GU-DataLab/stance-detection-KE-MLM https://aclanthology.org/2021.naacl-main.376/

-https://huggingface.co/kornosk
-https://github.com/GU-DataLab/stance-detection-KE-MLM
-https://aclanthology.org/2021.naacl-main.376/